Cargèse

 Cargèse (/fr/; Carghjese /co/ or Carghjesi /co/; Cargese /it/; Καργκέζε) is a village and commune in the Corse-du-Sud department of France on the west coast of the island of Corsica, 27 km north of Ajaccio.
-As of 2017, the commune had a population of 1,325.

 The village was established at the end of the 18th century by the descendants of a group of immigrants from the Mani Peninsula of the Greek Peloponnese who had first settled in Corsica a hundred years earlier.
 The economy of the village is now based around tourism.
 Cargèse is noted for having two 19th-century churches that face one another across a small valley overlooking the harbour and the sea.
 One was built by the descendants of the Greek immigrants and the other by native Corsicans.